-These could simply be the critical A1 customers, the ones that demand specialist services and need 'business unusual' rather than 'business as usual'.
+These could simply be the A1 customers, the ones that demand specialist services and need 'business unusual' rather than 'business as usual'.
 They may justify a tailored package or their own account manager.
 A revenue partner may also be a valuable re-seller or maybe a key sales channel (say a specialist retail chain), or a vital sponsor.

 Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners?
-Why not build special plans for managing them better?
+Consider making a dedicated plan to nurture the relationship.

-If it is truly critical then you need specialist relationship management.
-Consider building a Service Level Agreement (SLA) scheduling stock calls, regular monthly reports and quarterly reviews.
+If it is truly critical, then you need specialist relationship management.
+You could create a Service Level Agreement (SLA) that schedules in stock calls, regular monthly reports and quarterly reviews.
 Alternatively, consider bundling - a tactic that has been at the heart of the PC and software business marketing - adding something that fits perfectly with your product to add value to your end consumer.

-Think: Can you build joint plans and encourage a better flow of communication with your key suppliers - to make sure you avoid nasty stock surprises and maximise new opportunities before your competition does?
+Think: Can you build joint plans and encourage better flow of communication with your key suppliers - to make sure you avoid nasty surprises and maximise new opportunities before your competition does?

 Who is a good fit with your business?
 What service is the next along from yours that is a natural add-on?
 This can be as simple as a hairdressers knowing local wedding planners and nail bars, and building a joint offer for brides.